puppetlabs/puppetdb/documentation/configure.markdown

 `[puppetdb]` Settings
 -----

-The `[puppetdb]` section is used to configure PuppetDB application specific behavior.
+The `[puppetdb]` section is used to configure PuppetDB application-specific behavior.

 ### `certificate-whitelist`